jamesfranklinnetsec/iaac-assignment/readme.md

 * All AWS Infrastructure is deployed as script
 	- probably via tf.
 I don't have time to go learn cloudformation just yet.

-    dockerise -> stick into ECR -> deploy with ECS

-Exposed via a LoadBalancer

-    I'll probably use nginx -- find an nginx k8s tutorial

 # build container: